 For a natural look, my go-to has always been the Essence Pure Nude Highlighter.
-This product costs less than $5 (yes, really), and it doesn’t provide a blinding, excessive highlight.
+This product is budget friendly, and it doesn’t provide a blinding, excessive highlight.

 I’d also recommend checking out the Haloscope by Glossier.
 This is a cream based highlighter, which makes it an excellent choice for a natural makeup look.